RenderToolbox/VirtualScenesEngine/README.md

 To keep style separable from assets, style elements are "cycled" over an asset struct.
 For example, imagine an asset that contains lots of materials, and a style that defines only a few.
 When the style is applied to the asset, the materials in the style are re-cycled from the beginning until they cover all materials in the asset.
 The same cycling idea applies to lights and light spectra, as well as materials.

-This cycling approach should support full control over style elements that are assigned to a scene: as long as the numbers match, the assignments will go one-to-one.
+This cycling approach should support full control over style elements that are assigned to an asset: as long as the numbers match, the assignments will go one-to-one.
 It should also support concise and reusable style definitions based on few elements, or just one.

 So, an additional leveraging factor comes from crossing scenes with styles to produce various combos.